 We need a vision for a new world and plan for more awareness emphasizing the restoration of our connection to each other and the planet.
 We no longer live in isolated parts of the globe.
 It is folly to destroy what the planet gives.
 Likewise, it is folly to allow a few powerful people and governments to destroy the cities and societies we have created.

-What if we woke up one day and we felt everything completely, with no defense or avoidance.
-What if we had no control over what we created!
-For twenty four hours every encounter was open emotion, with no buffer, no filter.
+What if we woke up one day and we felt everything completely, our egos supported no defense or avoidance.
+What if we relinquished our control over what we created!
+For twenty four hours every encounter exposed our open emotion, with no buffer, no filter.
 Every emotion, hesitation, conundrum, exuberance, agony, etc. was raw and unedited.
-We would be exhausted before 8:30 AM.
+We would be absolutely exhausted before 8:30 AM.

 What we reflect, and what ripples do we create?